| Knowing What to Do Immediately Following A

 to 5 days to get into the hand of the person who the mail was sent

+to.
+Stay in contact.
 If you haven't heard from the employer within the timeframe they

 gave you, call them and make a polite inquiry about the position

+and when you can expect to receive a decision.
 Also make an inquiry a week to ten days after the interview to reaffirm

 your interest in the position and to inquire about it.
 Make sure